This story was originally posted on May 9, 2013. There’s an update down below…

 When we stretched the fence, it looked slacker than fences usually do.
 A wonderful man stopped by to tell us we were doing it exactly right.
 He said if this kind of fence is tight on a hot day, when the cold weather comes, it tenses right up, and this causes fences to heave over.
 Awesome.
 Practical information to thwart the cosmetic perfectionist!
 And make the fence last a long time.

-Here are the photos from the end of the day:
+At the end of the day:

 10-year update on the fence (May, 2023)

-I’m still satisfied with the fence, but it really was too slack – and it got slacker with age.
-I tried to winch it to make it tighter, but it just didn’t work; there was too much play in the posts, and it needed more support.
+I’m still satisfied with the fence, but it really was too slack – and it got slacker with age!
+I tried to winch it to make it tighter, but it just didn’t work.
+There was too much play in the posts, and it needed more support.
 Other changes to the garden (growing vines on the fence, moving the hedge to the middle) helped its appearance greatly.
 Here it is at the beginning of May, as the hedge begins leafing out, before the pea vine takes over.
 In fact you can barely see it (look for the wobbly bits!):

 * not Willa: she’s terrified of dogs and has no interest in going outdoors.
 The only time she goes outdoors is when she’s Parker-huntin’.
 He’s her nemesis, and he didn’t do anything at all to deserve it.